|ONLINE COINS CATALOG|

 One of the first thoughts of a person to whom accidentally got a coin - what is the price of this coin and is it possible to get money for it?
 Maybe you can.
 But in order to find out, you have to work a little.

-Suppose that this coin is now known, you need to know what the price of this coin is.
+Supposedly you know what coin you have, you need to know what the value of this coin.
 There are coin catalogs, both paper and electronically translated, but prices in them almost always do not correspond to reality.
 This is understandable - the price of a coin depend on many factors, so also the catalogs were published some time ago (and sometimes very long ago) and the prices most likely changed significantly.
 So, numismatic catalogs serve more to identify coins, and not to determine their value.